2018 US Open – Women's singles final: Reaction

 The on-court incidents of the second set polarized opinions among current and retired tennis players worldwide.
 Chris Evert (whose Open Era record of 6 US Open women's singles titles Williams would have broken had Williams won), while commentating the match for ESPN, claimed that while first and second code violations were common for similar incidents, it was unprecedented to issue a third code violation (and therefore game penalty) for verbal abuse.
 Immediately following the match, interviewed while still in the player's box, Mouratoglou admitted to coaching Williams, but doubted whether Williams saw his gestures.
 Mouratoglou added that "100% of coaches on 100% of matches" still commit such actions, calling the response a "hypocrite thing" and the act of Williams breaking her racket a normal human emotional reaction to the situation.
-Evert later agreed with Mouratoglou that "every coach coaches" despite it being a violation of rules, and with Williams' point that men have said worse things, including profanities (which Williams did not say), without penalty, but added that Williams' adamant insistence upon an apology aggravated the situation.
+Evert later agreed with Mouratoglou that "every coach coaches" despite it being a violation of rules, and with Williams's point that men have said worse things, including profanities (which Williams did not say), without penalty, but added that Williams's adamant insistence upon an apology aggravated the situation.

 Billie Jean King, former US Open Champion and founder of the Women's Tennis Association, was initially supportive of Williams, tweeting following the match: "When a woman is emotional, she's 'hysterical' and she's penalized for it.
 When a man does the same, he's 'outspoken' and there are no repercussions.
 Thank you, Serena Williams, for calling out this double standard.
 More voices are needed to do the same."
 However, being interviewed by Christiane Amanpour three days later, King softened her criticism of the perceived double standard, admitting that Ramos did the right thing and could not apologize as Williams demanded in the situation, and placing some responsibility on Williams, saying that "No one was saying she was a good sport, if they are they're crazy.
 She was totally out of line."
 King, however, agreed with Evert, that Ramos could have been less strict and given Williams a softer warning prior to any disciplinary actions.
-In an op-ed for The New York Times, 4-time US Open champion Martina Navratilova claimed Williams' behavior was not excused by the question of whether a male player would have avoided penalty, and added that while Mouratoglou was partly right in saying that coaching was widespread, so is the issuing of penalties for doing so.
+In an op-ed for The New York Times, 4-time US Open champion Martina Navratilova claimed Williams's behavior was not excused by the question of whether a male player would have avoided penalty, and added that while Mouratoglou was partly right in saying that coaching was widespread, so is the issuing of penalties for doing so.

-Worldwide opinion was divided following the match, with many branding Williams' behavior "embarrassing" and "ridiculous", while others claimed she was a victim of blatant sexism.
+Worldwide opinion was divided following the match, with many branding Williams's behavior "embarrassing" and "ridiculous", while others claimed she was a victim of blatant sexism.
 The decision to penalize Williams was also criticized by many, including 2003 men's champion Andy Roddick and two-time US Open finalist Victoria Azarenka, among others.
 Former world number one Ana Ivanovic, though, distanced herself from the controversy, commending Osaka for her performance throughout the match while also praising Williams for being the champion she is.